 If patients are anxious when they see a doctor, this can compound the factors above and make misunderstandings more likely.

-Short appointment times can mean it's difficult to spend enough time talking to a patient to check they fully understand the issues involved in their care, be this diagnostic uncertainty, complications of treatment, or different treatment options.
+Short appointment times can mean it's difficult to spend enough time talking to a patient to check they fully understand the issues involved in their care, whether diagnostic uncertainty, complications of treatment, or different treatment options.

 There are a number of practical ways you can try to maximise patient satisfaction while also minimising the risk of a complaint arising.

-Clear information on your website, on answering machines, and posters in waiting rooms can help patients know what to expect.
+Clear information on your website, on answering machines, and posters in waiting rooms can all help patients know what to expect.

 This is particularly useful to ensure patients know how long consultations are scheduled to last, how long they should allow for a prescription to be generated, opening times, fees for services and so on.

 Remember that each patient is different, and will have different needs and levels of understanding.
 Try to avoid medical terminology, abbreviations and jargon, and with the patient's permission, involve those close to them in the discussion where possible.

 There are many reasons why a patient might have difficulty absorbing what you say.
 You can check they have understood by asking them to repeat what you've said, and you may wish to offer a further appointment to go through things again.
 Patient information leaflets or information about extra resources can be very helpful for the patient to read at home.